 The internet loves video and IGTV provides a platform for interior designers to share their expertise with the world.
 For Instagram tips… can you guess what I’m going to say… follow me on Instagram @fiona.mostyn

 Houzz is the world’s biggest platform for connecting home renovators with the professionals they need to get the job done.
-A place where interior designers, architects, builders and landscapers and home decor brands showcase their work for home owners to discover.
+A place where interior designers, architects, builders and landscapers, and home decor brands showcase their work for homeowners to discover.

-Did you know I’m a qualified Houzz Marketer.
+Did you know I’m a qualified Houzz Marketer?
 I’ve even got a certificate!!
 You can download my top 5 tips to boost your business on Houzz here.
 If you want to boost your business find out more about my Houzz Marketing Services.

-I actually debated whether or not to put Facebook in the list and this might be a controversial decision but here’s why.
+I actually debated whether or not to put Facebook on the list and this might be a controversial decision but here’s why.
 Facebook is still the world’s biggest social media site so yes you do need a Facebook page.
 You also need a Facebook page to run your Instagram as a business account.

 Every social media profile benefits you with links back to your site building your profile across the web.
 If you have enough resources in your business host a consistent presence on every channel you possibly can.
-If your time and budget are limited concentrate on the ones that will give you the best return.
+If your time and budget are limited concentrates on the ones that will give you the best return.

-If you are a home decor brand selling low to mid price-range products Facebook is a great place to find your audience and sell products through paid media.
-In contrast it’s different for an interior designer working on high-end homes.
+If you are a home decor brand selling low to mid-price-range products Facebook is a great place to find your audience and sell products through paid media.
+In contrast, it’s different for an interior designer working on high-end homes.
 It’s unlikely you’ll persuade someone to spend £50K+ on a kitchen from a Facebook advert.
 That business is far more likely to come from Houzz.

-However as with all aspects of your business and your branding on social media maintain an up to date profile.
-If you are going to be visible on a social media platform share inspiring content to show your business in it’s best light.
+However, as with all aspects of your business and your branding on social media maintain an up-to-date profile.
+If you are going to be visible on a social media platform share inspiring content to show your business in its best light.

 Other Social Media for Interior Designers

-You Tube is the domain of influencers.
+YouTube is the domain of influencers.
 It works particularly well with selling products through demonstration.
 So where you can’t build a presence yourself collaborate with influencers to build your profile.